brian-carroll/elm-node-realworld/README.md

 - Spent a while thinking about whether this was really just a Result type and not its own thing at all.
 (Maybe I could have done that?)
 Thought about splitting the type in two.
 An Error type and a Union type for the success types.
 But since I have a Union type of 3 things for the successes, I might as well chuck the error in there too.
 - I think it's nice that I developed 3 endpoints with purely concrete types first.
 Got comfortable that I could see the patterns emerging, saw what was not so nice about the code, wrote fake code I wished I had, then abstracted to make it happen.
 Yay! :)
 - Took me a while to see how it would work.
 Reading source code of Result and Task helped.
 Was pretty sure I needed an `andThen` but for a while wondered if it was more like `Result.mapN`.

+## What next?
+- CouchDB
+    - Hmmm... not sure I like it!
+    - You have to do all the atomicity stuff yourself, check for changes, compose and decompose the docs for a model...
+    - Uniqueness is a total hack
+    - Could try to get my head around it and see it as a challenge.
+Would be kind of good to learn about NoSQL.
+    - On the other hand it literally solves no problems for me.
+    - Raises the question - If I don't like the framework why am I creating it?
+- SQL
+    - Use Node Postgres or similar.
+Something that's not an ORM.
+Probably low-level and close to the SQL.
+    - SQL seems more fitting with the whole Elm safety thing.
+And logic and declarativeness and all that.
+    - Involves lots more JS interop, but I've sort of solved the main hurdles there.
+    - Creating statements
+        - Parameterised statements make things simpler.
+Postgres can do the SQL injection escaping stuff.
+    - Interpreting results
+        - Not sure how this works.
+Needs to be parsed at some point.
+Probably happens in Node.
+- Monads and stuff
+    - Try to get rid of the big indentation pyramids.
+    - Can just split things into smaller functions.
+No big deal.
+    - Or could try to implement something like `Result.map2`.
+Would be nice to be able to combine subexpressions more easily.
+And interesting!